Calendar of Events

 CSF creates spaces for Community.
 Take a look at our calendar of upcoming events, courses and retreats.

-Spiritual Formation Courses
+Spiritual Formation Courses and Bible Studies

 As a resource and learning community, CSF offers series of spiritual formation programmes of increasing depth and duration.
-These courses aim to provide the foundation and framework for spiritual formation both to deepen the Christian’s communion with God, and to encourage the Christian to live out this deeper life in his or her church community.
+These aim to provide the foundation and framework for spiritual formation both to deepen the Christian’s communion with God, and to encourage the Christian to live out this deeper life in his or her church community.

 Spiritual Accompaniment